varshanth/Machine_Learning_and_Deep_Learning__The_Fine_Details_Matter/Machine_Learning.md

 ## Machine Learning
+* These resources are not mine and I do not claim that I have written them.
+All the resources listed here can be found publicly.

 ### Winnow & Perceptron:
 * J. Kivinen, M.K.
 Warmuth, P. Auer, The perceptron algorithm versus winnow: linear versus logarithmic mistake bounds when few input variables are relevant, In Artificial Intelligence, Volume 97, Issues 1–2, 1997, Pages 325-343, ISSN 0004-3702, https://doi.org/10.1016/S0004-3702(97)00039-8. (http://www.sciencedirect.com/science/article/pii/S0004370297000398)